drsanti/seminar/2020/docs/nodejs/install/README.md

 1. Download Node.js installer, [`node-v12.15.0-x64.msi`](https://nodejs.org/dist/v12.15.0/node-v12.15.0-x64.msi), by clicking [here](https://nodejs.org/dist/v12.15.0/node-v12.15.0-x64.msi).

->The `node-v12.15.0-x64.msi` is recommended for the workshops.
+>:information_source: The `node-v12.15.0-x64.msi` is recommended for the workshops.

->If aother version of the Node.js was installed, please **uninstall** it first.
+>:warning: If aother version of the Node.js was installed, please **uninstall** it first.

 2. Right-click on the installer `node-v12.15.0-x64.msi`, and choose the `install`.